By W.S. Rendra

 You are the song of the simple people.

-You are the arrow of my conscience in what I do.
+You are the arrow of my conscience in all I do.

 23 October, 1977